-At times, it seems like, as adults, we are unsure of how to deal with behaviors that our children present.
-Sometimes we think, our parents secret wish came true that we are raising a child just like we were as children; and we think “how did our parents do it?”
+At times, it seems that as adults, we are unsure of how to deal with behaviors that our children present.
+Sometimes we may think our parents’ secret wish came true: that we are now raising a child just like we were as children, and we think, “how did our parents do it?”

 There is good news!
-Positive discipline of children, if applied correctly, will enrich the relationship between you and your child, and build what your child needs: healthy self-esteem, self-regulation, cooperation with others and social skills.
+The positive discipline of children, if applied correctly, will enrich the relationship between you and your child, and build what your child needs: healthy self-esteem, self-regulation, cooperation with others, and social skills.

-Next, the teacher must give choices where they can be given and support the children in these choices; all the while, using validating verbal encouragement.
-However, most of all, it is the teacher’s main responsibility to be the model of correct behavior that they wish to see in the children.
+Next, the teacher must give choices and support the children in these choices, all the while, using validating verbal encouragement.
+However, most of all, it is the teacher’s main responsibility to be the model of the correct behavior that they wish to see in the children.

-However, there are times that even these strategies will be put to the test; so it is our responsibility to step back and reevaluate what other strategies can be used, and we do so with parents help.
+However, there are times when even these strategies will be put to the test.
+Therefore, it is our responsibility to step back and reevaluate what other strategies can be used, and we do so with parents’ help.